 - You try to talk to bears and no conversation screen comes up (not even one saying that they have nothing to say right now).

-(The fix, if any, would occur once your device clock/calendar catches up to the most future date/time your save slot has experienced.
-In some cases, after getting caught up you may also need to wait for the next Campaign Day to begin.)
+The fix, if any, would occur once your device's clock/calendar catches up to the furthest-forward date/time your save slot has experienced.
+In some cases, after getting caught up you may also need to wait for the next Campaign Day to begin.

 Things that probably won't fix themselves (i.e., please consider starting over)